SouravAI/NIT-ROURKELA-SUMMER-INTERNSHIP/README.md

 📁 Navigate to: `data/gdrive_link.txt` and open the GDrive link to download the PCG WAV files.
 ⚠️ Create your own `data/` folder if cloning this repo; not included due to size.

-## 🔧 Configuration (config.yaml)
+## 🔧 Configuration (`config.yaml`)

-All the important training parameters and preprocessing constants are centralized in `config.yaml`.
-Example:
+All the important training parameters and preprocessing constants are centralized in a single file: `config.yaml`.

 ```yaml
 # Training Config